 However, you can learn from your mistakes… but few have a strategy to do this.
 They take the practice test, grade it, and go on to the next test, make the same mistakes, grade it, and continue to do the same thing, getting better at the same thing, and wondering why they aren’t making progress.

 I had a case where a parent called me to say taking the test multiple times didn’t work.
-Her son had signed up for my prep program and she complained that he didn’t make any improvement in his scores after taking it three times.
+Her son had signed up for my test prep program and she complained that he didn’t make any improvement in his scores after taking it three times.
 I looked at his file and noticed that he did not turn in a single prep assignment and I shared that information with her.
 She insisted that he did the assignments, but he never turned them in.
 I asked her how he knew what he needed to work on if I never saw his work.
 She said, “He learns better on his own.”

 There is a simple way to learn from your mistakes on these tests: Reverse Engineer.